nibalizer/alphabot/README.txt

 	- Increase overall snarky attitude, find more ways to comment on things.

-	- Add better error handling or new bits to sort_trips() for parsing trips with dates to datetime objects.
-Also handle multiple dates in one trip.

 Dependencies:

 	- twisted : All the IRC bits and module reloading is handled by twisted.